Wistar Morris, J.D.

 What do you do at Signature?

 I work directly with client families across the U.S., helping them define and implement their investment objectives.
 I’m also a member of the firm’s Executive Committee, so I help the firm set strategy, make key hires, and keep abreast of the wealth management field.

 What qualities make you best suited to do what you do?

-I like people, and I’m interested in them.
-I try hard to ask good questions and listen intently to the answers.
+I like people and I’m interested in their stories.
+I try to ask good questions and listen intently to the answers.
 I’ll share my opinions when appropriate, but to me, success is helping a client find their voice and the goals that matter most to them.

 What’s your favorite thing about wealth management?

 Being my client’s first phone call!
-I love being a thinking partner who can field whatever is on their mind.
-I also love being there for them during life’s most critical moments—a new marriage, the successful sale of a business, the passing of a loved one, or the joy of the birth of a grandchild.
+I love being a thought partner who can field whatever is on their mind.
+I also love being there for clients during life’s most critical moments—a new marriage, the successful sale of a business, the passing of a loved one, or the joy of the birth of a grandchild.

 It’s incredibly satisfying to help a client navigate “the stuff of life”.
-It might sound a little corny, but it’s hard for me to imagine a greater professional privilege.
+It might sound corny, but it’s hard for me to imagine a greater professional privilege.